-- Access to a single data set - Access to any provided data set required to control access to owned data sets, make sure they are protected against access by users other than you.
+- Access to a single data set - Access to any provided data set

+A key first step to any of this is protecting owned data sets from being used under some other user's instance of CGE.
+If a user can run her own instance of CGE using your data, then you have no further control.
+So, if it is required to control access to owned data sets, make sure they are protected against access by users other than you.
 By setting the permissions on the data directory for the data set to rwx----- you achieve this by preventing other users from looking in that directory for files.
 If other users can be allowed to run their own instances of CGE using user-owned data, these permissions may be set any way desired.